xjiang4/ellipsoids/branches/issue_133_aatanesyan/doc/chap_ellTube.rst

    :language: matlab
    :linenos:

-Also we can compare ellipsoid tube union objects using *isEqual* method.
+Also we can compare tubes by the instant of time using *isEqual* method.

 .. literalinclude:: ../products/+gras/+ellapx/+smartdb/+test/+examples//example_isEqualUnion.m
    :language: matlab
    :linenos:

-At last, as it has already been said ellipsoid tube union objects can be projected only on static subspaces.
+At last, as it has already been said tubes by the instant of time can be projected only on static subspaces.
 It can be done in two ways.

 .. literalinclude:: ../products/+gras/+ellapx/+smartdb/+test/+examples//example_project.m
    :language: matlab